Affiliate disclosure: This guide contains Viator and Booking links. If you use them we earn a small commission at no extra cost to you.

 Watersports

-- Snorkelling: Limited reef sections south of Kololi; clearer water at Cape Point than on the main tourist beaches
+- Snorkelling: Limited reef sections south of Kololi; clearer water at Cape Point than on the main beaches

-- Swimming: All the main tourist beaches swim well November–April; rip currents exist everywhere on the Atlantic — swim in front of hotels or in the lee of natural breaks
+- Swimming: All the main beaches swim well November–April; rip currents exist everywhere on the Atlantic — swim in front of hotels or in the lee of natural breaks

 Quick-reference: activities by type